donaldlab/OSPREY3/optimizing.md

 *conformation space*.
 A conformation space is the set of all mutations we can make to a molecule, and all the ways we allow the atom coordinates to change within a mutation.

-Once Osprey has a conformation, it computes the energy of that conformation according to a physical forcefield to update its scoring model about that conformation, and the sequence of which the conformation is a part.
+Once Osprey has a conformation, it evaluates that conformation according to a physical forcefield to update its scoring model about that conformation, and the sequence of which the conformation is a part.
 To model the possibility that the conformation we actually want isn't perfectly represented by the atom coordinates